ErikaMalpa/OOP-2016-Assignment1/README.md

 3. The radar will automatically be playing a sound.
 If you want to pause it click the left side of the middle ellipse and if you want to play it again click the right side of the middle ellipse.

 4. Press W and S to "move forward and backwards", the "speed" will be shown on the left ellipse and the "fuel" on the right.
 As you press w and s the moon and the planet will go big as if you're going towards it.
+Also the distance will increase if you press s and decrease as you press w as you are going close to it.